 - Set skillet back over medium-high heat; add butter and let it melt.

-- Add chicken thighs to the skillet and cook for 5 minutes, or until golden brown on the bottom.
+- Season the chicken thighs with salt, pepper, dried rosemary, onion powder, garlic powder, and paprika.
+Transfer the chicken thighs to the skillet and cook for 5 minutes or until golden brown on the bottom.

-- Return skillet to the burner and add in baby spinach; cook for 2 minutes or until wilted.
+- Return the skillet to the burner and add in the baby spinach; cook for 2 minutes or until wilted.
 Remove from skillet and set aside.